Search This Blog

 He was awarded the British War Medal and the Victory Medal.

-The Register of Soldiers' Effects records Frank's pay and gratuity totalling around £78.
+The Register of Soldiers' Effects records Maguire's pay and gratuity totalling around £78.

 Register of Soldiers' Effects - M P Maguire